Implementation of weak measurement amplification with the weak coherent light and optomechanical system: Acknowledgement

-This work was supported by the National Natural Science Foundation of China under Grant 11947100, Key Project of Chinese National Programs for Fundamental Research and Development (973 Program) under Grant 2017YFA0303400, the China Postdoctoral Science Foundation Funded Project under Grant 2020M680317, the Education department Program of Shaanxi under Grant 20JK0982, and the Doctoral Scientific Research Foundation of Yan'an University under Grant YDBK2016-04.
+This work was supported by the National Natural Science Foundation of China under Grant 11947100, Key Project of Chinese National Programs for Fundamental Research and Development (973 Program) under Grant 2017YFA0303400, the China Postdoctoral Science Foundation Funded Project under Grant 2020M680317, the Natural Science Foundation of Shaanxi Province under Grant 2021JM-414, the Education department Program of Shaanxi under Grant 20JK0982, and the Doctoral Scientific Research Foundation of Yan'an University under Grant YDBK2016-04.